0xIRONFOX/0xIRONFOX/README.md

 I'm a graduate of The University of Texas at Arlington with a doctorate's in Physics and a bachelor's degree in Biology.

+Talented and dedicated analyst with a wide background in biology, physics, and finance.
+Innovative researcher and writer, equally skilled at intricate data analysis and broad applications of theory.
+Project leader who communicates well peer-to-peer as well as with upper management, including non-technical speakers.
+Experienced in analyzing and large sets of genomic data, modelling and evaluating complex systems.
+Fluent in English and Vietnamese.

 ## :envelope: Social & Contact
 <div align="left">
   <a href="mailto:dpham.uta@gmail.com" target="_blank" rel="noreferrer"> <img alt="Diana Pham's E-mail Address" src="https://img.shields.io/badge/E&#8209;mail-D14836?style=for-the-badge&logo=gmail&logoColor=white" /> </a>